As we inched closer to the premiere date of Star Trek Beyond, I started time traveling.

 The pace was perfect for a fan like me.
 We clapped at the jokes, cheered at the arrival of each character, whispered about Kirk’s new seat belt, and recoiled in horror at the transporter accident, then secretly celebrated because it meant one thing: Spock was coming.
 Slow?
 It wasn’t slow at all.
 It was a gift to be savored.

 I don’t get that same sense of excitement about movies like I did that day, but I’ve gone to see every single Star Trek movie on opening day ever since.
 We closed on our house the day Nemesis came out, and after we signed the papers and looked at each other in astonishment, wondering why we still didn’t feel like grown-ups, my husband and I went to see the movie, then moved the next day.
 I’ve skipped work (and taken co-workers with me), I’ve rearranged plans, I’ve gone to events.
 Each one is exciting, but that feeling I had before that first movie remains unmatched.

 Just before the end of the movie, I looked up.
-We were at the marina, outdoors, and I realized that we were really watching Star Trek under the stars.
+We were at the marina, outdoors, and it hit me that we were really watching Star Trek under the stars.
 I was sitting next to an astronomy expert, and he saw me looking up at the night sky.
 “That red one is Mars,” he told me.
 Ever that sensitive 13-year-old, I wondered if he was kidding me, but he was sincere.

 “See the one above it?
 That’s Saturn.”